rgblab/better-post-formats/readme.txt

 - Real links for link post formats
 - Real quotations with author reference for your quote post formats

-List of global options in the WordPress customizer will allow you to fine tune plugins appearance:
+List of global options in the WordPress Customizer that will allow you to fine tune plugins appearance:

 - Location, choose where you want to use plugin on the frontend of your website
 - Content width on lists, set plugin content width on lists